audioxide/data/data/posts/20200403-reviews-waxahatchee-saint-cloud.md

 pullquote: Warm, fuzzy country
 summary: Crutchfield’s delicate vocals come through with majestic force.
 To witness these songs being played live in a chapel would be quite the experience.
 Someone should work on that.
 week: 227
-blurb: To witness these songs being played live in a chapel would be quite the experience.
+blurb: Country music with a modern edge.
+To witness these songs being played live in a chapel would be quite the experience.
 Someone should work on that.
 artistMBID: 42321e24-42b6-4f08-b0d9-8325ee887a20
 albumMBID: 38b46e05-894f-432a-97cb-a3a1219c14bd
 ---
 author: André

 review: >-
   As someone who generally struggles with the tropes of country music, *Saint Cloud* has been a gentle epiphany for me.
 I’m not sure it’s the modern classic that many claim it to be, but then I’m in no position to make that call.
 Still, I do think the latest record from Waxahatchee is a triumph in many ways.

   Katie Crutchfield’s songwriting is intimate, yet accomplished, and the music is mixed and produced expertly.
 Her words are strikingly candid; a wonderful contrast to the soft and elegant arrangements spread across the album.
 Crutchfield takes the most extreme emotions and often lays them down with a vacant tone, such is the confidence of her current mindset.
 There is a sense of maturity, both musically and emotionally, that can make *Saint Cloud* a downright compelling listen.

   Early highlight “Fire” provides a deliberately scant arrangement that allows Crutchfield’s vocal melodies to soar, and the additional harmonies are simply gorgeous.
 “War” strikes gold using the opposite approach, with verses that build momentum by the way of driving, dynamic drums.
 It’s a spirited song that comes at just the right time.

   The best is most certainly saved for last, however.
 Although my country knowledge is limited, the closing two tracks on here are some of the most beautiful moments I’ve ever experienced in the genre.
 Crutchfield’s delicate and fragile vocals come through with majestic force.
 To witness these songs being played live in a chapel would be quite the experience.
 Someone should work on that.

   Despite these highlights, *Saint Cloud* does contain a few songs that nod along at such a lethargic pace, they end up having very little impact.
 Waxahatchee shows strength in both the softer and stronger moments, but tracks like “The Eye” feel too comfortable middling in mid-tempo country.

   Fortunately, the strong lyrical content means *Saint Cloud* is never truly dull.
 I just wish there were more moments like “War” that strike with real urgency.
 Even so, the fact that I’m even somewhat infatuated with a country-tinged record just reveals the quality on show.
 Long-time fans of Waxahatchee are presumably delighted, and rightly so.
 This comes wholly recommended.

 tracks:
   - Ruby Falls